-nimtim were invited to re-imagine the existing house and find a solution that met current and future needs of the three generations that occupied it.
+nimtim were invited to re-imagine an existing Victorian house in Forest Hill and propose a solution that met current and future needs for the three generations that occupied it.

-The proposed design had to provide space for the family to relax together but also be flexible enough to provide a living space and bedroom for the grandmother at ground level in the future.
-The response had to balance all of these complex requirements without significantly extending the existing house due to its location within a conservation area.
-Nimtim proposed a new garden room that was twisted against the geometry of the rest of the house.
+The brief was to create a space for the family to relax together but also be flexible enough to provide a living space and bedroom for the grandmother at ground level in the future.
+The response had to balance all of these complex requirements without significantly extending the existing house due to its location within a conservation area. nimtim proposed a new addition that was twisted against the geometry of the rest of the house.
 This space acts as focal point to the other spaces around it, becoming a kind of shared courtyard / threshold connecting the new annexe, family kitchen/ dining room and framing a re-configured garden.

-The angled extension allows the garden and park beyond to become the focus of the house: it is conceived as a garden pavilion that has merged with the
+The angled extension invites the garden to become the focus of the house: it is conceived as a garden pavilion that has merged with the

 existing house.
 Thus the simple structure of the space is exposed with painted dark green steels and exposed ceiling joists, weaving the pavilion into the landscape.